ds5110/git-intro/conda.md

 * I recommend the [command-line install](https://github.com/conda-forge/miniforge?tab=readme-ov-file#install)
   * Windows users: if you're using WSL, then install the Linux version from the WSL terminal!!
 * [Conda documentation](https://docs.conda.io/projects/conda/en/stable/)
-  * Although I do not recommend Anaconda, you can use it if you already have it.
+  * If you already have Anaconda or miniconda, then no need to change.
 Just beware!
-  * In a nutshell: Anaconda includes Conda and many other things, but it's also missing some things.
+  * In a nutshell: Anaconda includes conda and (too) many other things.
+It's also missing some things.

 #### Why miniforge?